Hello holographers

 Thanks for your replys.

 And ups! just found explanations about stop and fixer on the wiki.
-How could I have missed that...
-Now it is clear to me that stop only pauses development and fixer is what causes the plate to no more be sensitive to light.
+How could I have missed that... :oops: Now it is clear to me that stop only pauses development and fixer is what causes the plate to no more be sensitive to light.

 I'll order the chems and get to work.
 By then I should have my automatic shutter ready so that I can leave the room while shooting.
 And I got myself a 1x2m piece of marble and put it on innertubes.
 Now I can (gently!) tab my foot on the floor without Mr Michelsen complaining!
 A nice upgrade from my kittylitter filled sandbox.
 It was discovered by my cats (all seven of them), boy holography stinks sometimes :doh: